amrmohamed25/Dictionary-using-RedBlack-Tree/README.md

 You are required to implement the Red-Black Tree data structure supporting the following operations:
 1. Search: Search for a specific element in a Red-Black Tree.
-2.Insertion: Insert a new node in a Red-Black tree.
+2. Insertion: Insert a new node in a Red-Black tree.
 Tree balance must be maintained via the rotation operations.
-3.Print Tree Height: Print the height of the Red-Black tree.
+3. Print Tree Height: Print the height of the Red-Black tree.
 This is the longest path from the root to a leaf-node.
-4.Print Tree size: Print the number of elements in Red-Black tree.
+4. Print Tree size: Print the number of elements in Red-Black tree.
-3. Application: English Dictionary As an application based on your Red-Black Tree implementation, you are required to implement a simple English dictionary, with a simple text-based user interface, supporting the
+Application: English Dictionary As an application based on your Red-Black Tree implementation, you are required to implement a simple English dictionary, with a simple text-based user interface, supporting the